Shopping Therapist For Shopping Addiction

 Shop with a list and a budget

-If you’re a compulsive spender, putting parameters like a list and a budget in place can also help you keep your spending under control.
+If you’re a compulsive spender, putting parameters like a list and a budget in place can also help you keep your shopping under control.
 Since you’ll still regularly have to shop to buy food and other necessities, it can be helpful to prepare yourself for these trips by making a list of specific items you need and your budget for purchasing them—and not deviating from it.
 This can help you still get what you need while avoiding impulse buys or overspending.
 Shopping with the support of a friend or someone from your family could also help you stay on track.

 Getty